ATAR & TAC's Explained

 In the context of minimum ATAR requirements for medical school, there is no one answer.
 A general rule for students to follow is that an ATAR exceeding 99.00 is likely to be a competitive score.
 However, it is at the discretion of each university to place as much weighting as they see fit, on the ATAR.

 By way of example, The University of Sydney’s program requires its students to obtain a perfect ATAR score of 99.95 to be eligible for admission.
-Other universities will place greater emphasis on different elements of the process such as the entrance exams (e.g. UCAT), portfolios or interview performance, in which these cases may reflect a lower ATAR score required.
+Other universities will place greater emphasis on different elements of the process such as the entrance exams (e.g. UCAT), interview performance, in which these cases may reflect a lower ATAR score required.

 For more information on Australian medical school admissions, check out this guide!

-ATAR’s from every state are all equivalent (i.e an 80.00 in NSW is the same as an 80.00 in QLD).
+ATAR’s from every state are all equivalent (i.e. an 80.00 in NSW is the same as an 80.00 in QLD).
 ATAR’s are calculated and released by each individual state's TACs.

 GUIDE TO MEDICAL SCHOOL